 - Volunteer regularly at a women’s or homeless shelter

 - Create goody bags for the needy- include toiletries, gift cards for area stores or restaurants, snacks, or whatever you can think of that others might need.

 a random actsof kindness chain.
 Each day dosomething above and beyond for a stranger.

 - Find someone in need and donate any items you don’t need or no longer use.
 I see a lot of people who are going through tough times asking for help on local resale groups.
 See how you can help.

 - Collect items and donate to a charity close to your heart.
-If you’re looking for a charity that helps children in need you should check out this local organization giving to children entering foster care.

 - Find a daily devotional that speaks to you and your spiritual needs.
 Actually follow through with it daily.

 - Read a book each day.
 Challenge yourself to read as much as you can.